🏝️ Gap and Island SQL – Advanced Query Pattern Explained

 • Best for Gaps: get prev_date, then compute date - prev_date.

-• Also useful for “change since last event” (e.g., price jumps, inventory deltas).
+• Also useful for “change since last event” (price jumps, inventory deltas).

-• Tip: De-dup the grain first so same-day repeats don’t create 0-day gaps unless you want them.
+• Tip: De-dup the grain first so same-day repeats don’t create 0-day gaps.

 LEAD(expr) OVER (PARTITION BY entity ORDER BY date)